-I purchased two of the Platypus Hoser hydration systems – a smaller 1.8 liter one and the largest 3 liter model.
+I purchased two of the Platypus Hoser hydration systems – a smaller 1.8 liter one and the larger 3 liter model.

-I was easily able to place the Platypus Hoser pack inside the water pocket in my backpack.
-Plus, the water hose is easy to clip to an outside surface of the backpack for quick access.
+I was easily able to place the Platypus water reservoir inside the water pocket in my backpack.
+Plus, the water hose is easy to clip to the outside surface of the backpack for quick access.

-Certain hydration systems need a while to prime, but with this model, there were no issues and the water started to flow in a matter of seconds and it certain provides a reliable service.
+Certain hydration systems need a while to prime, but with this model, there were no issues and the water started to flow in a matter of seconds.
+It certainly provides a reliable service.

 It comes in a good selection of sizes, 1L, 1.8L, 2L, and 3L models available, and it is free of that annoying plastic taste some have, especially when new.
 It also collapses to a small packet when drained.
 Plus, it is really easy to clean and maintain.